The 6 Best Dog Muzzles Australia: Tested & Evaluated 2023

 The con here is, unfortunately, the look.

-So soft muzzles were invented as the gentler-looking counterpart to the traditional Baskerville models.
-You can get some really cool dog muzzles in the soft style because the fabric can also be more easily coloured and patterned.
+Therefore, soft muzzles were invented as the gentler-looking counterpart to the traditional Baskerville models.
+You can get some really cool dog muzzles in the soft style because the fabric has the option to be coloured and/or patterned.

 That said, soft muzzles aren’t perfect either.
 Because of the way they are constructed, they do have less free movement of the jaw.
 The recommendations we have made below all have movement of the jaw, but it is worth noting that it will always be a little less than the basket option.